redis/redis-doc/topics/data-types.md

 remove, and test for existence of members in O(1) (constant time regardless of the number of elements contained inside the Set).

 Redis Sets have the desirable property of not allowing repeated members.
 Adding the same element multiple times will result in a set having a single copy of this element.
-Practically speaking this means that adding an members does not   require a *check if exists then add* operation.
+Practically speaking this means that adding members does not require a *check if exists then add* operation.

-A very interesting thing about Redis Sets is that they support a number of server side commands to compute sets starting from existing sets, so you can do unions, intersections, differences of sets in very short time.
+A very interesting thing about Redis Sets is that they support a number of server side commands to compute sets starting from the existing sets, so you can do unions, intersections, differences of sets in very short time.

 The max number of members in a set is 2^32-1 (4294967295, more than 4 billion of members per set).

 You can do many interesting things using Redis Sets, for instance you can:

 * You can track unique things using Redis Sets.
 Want to know all the unique IP addresses visiting a given blog post?
 Simply use [SADD](/commands/sadd) every time you process a page view.
-You are sure repeated IPs will not be inserted.
+You can be sure that repeated IPs would not be inserted.
 * Redis Sets are good to represent relations.
 You can create a tagging system with Redis using a Set to represent every tag.
 Then you can add all the IDs of all the objects having a given tag into a Set representing this particular tag, using the [SADD](/commands/sadd) command.
 Do you want all the IDs of all the Objects having a three different tags at the same time?
 Just use [SINTER](/commands/sinter).
 * You can use Sets to extract elements at random using the [SPOP](/commands/spop) or [SRANDMEMBER](/commands/srandmember) commands.
 * As usually check the [full list of Set commands](/commands#set) for more information.